value-scaling/value-scaling.github.io/src/maintext/main.md

 > _Given a large, unseen budget on resources (i.e., data and compute for our study), how can we achieve the best possible performance?_

-To make this question concrete, let’s work through the case of supervised learning.
+To make this question concrete, let’s work through the case of LLM pre-training.
 In LLM research, the budget corresponds to the total compute used for training, measured in FLOPs, and the performance metric is test perplexity.
 This budget can be further decomposed into a function of the model size, the dataset size, and hyperparameters (number of epochs and batch size): $\text{compute} \propto \text{dataset size} \times \text{epochs} \times \text{batch size} \times \text{model size}.$

-Within this framework, the field of supervised learning has arrived at conclusions on the optimal [data-epoch tradeoff](https://arxiv.org/abs/2305.16264), the [data-model tradeoff](https://arxiv.org/abs/2001.08361), and the [critical batch size](https://arxiv.org/abs/1812.06162), together prescribing rules for setting hyperparameters and characterizing how performance metrics depend on available resources when hyperparameters are set accordingly.
+Within this framework, researchers have arrived at conclusions on the optimal [data-epoch tradeoff](https://arxiv.org/abs/2305.16264), the [data-model tradeoff](https://arxiv.org/abs/2001.08361), and the [critical batch size](https://arxiv.org/abs/1812.06162), together prescribing rules for setting hyperparameters and characterizing how performance metrics depend on available resources when hyperparameters are set accordingly.
 This enabled simple [power laws](https://arxiv.org/abs/2001.08361) forecasting the loss in terms of model size and dataset size.
 With the right batch size and epoch count, balancing between model size and dataset size laid the groundwork to train large models [compute-optimally](https://arxiv.org/abs/2203.15556).

 We follow a similar protocol for RL, though hyperparameters and performance metrics vary substantially between LLM pre-training and RL.
 We first describe how RL scaling laws are different, then dive into estimating them.

 ## What makes RL scaling laws different?

 Let’s now make the scaling question concrete in the context of RL.
 While LLM pre-training assumes access to i.i.d. high-quality training data, in RL, data is collected by the learning algorithm itself, which means that data is now a resource.
 Indeed RL research often optimizes for sample-efficiency, in an attempt to maximize performance given a fixed number of samples.
 We will denote the resource of data as $\mathcal D$.
 In addition, like pre-training, RL will spend FLOPs during training, which means compute $\mathcal C$ spent training on the data is still a resource.
-While compute $\mathcal{C}$ depends on data $\mathcal{D}$, data needs to be acquired “in-the-loop” — often by running an intermediate policy online — meaning that the process of data collection itself spends additional time or GPU/CPU computation.
+While compute $\mathcal{C}$ depends on data $\mathcal{D}$ for any ML procedure, online RL collects data “in-the-loop” by running intermediate policies online — meaning that the process of data collection itself spends additional time or GPU/CPU computation.
 Therefore, it is more beneficial to consider a more holistic notion of budget that combines $\mathcal{C}$ and $\mathcal{D}$: $\mathcal{F} =$ $\mathcal C + \delta \cdot \mathcal D$, where $\delta$ is a domain-specific constant.

 The performance metric is an agent’s performance, i.e. the average return attained by the agent.
 This setup gives us our problem statement:

 > _Given a limited budget_ $\mathcal F_0$_, on a combination $\mathcal{F} = \mathcal C + \delta \cdot \mathcal D$ of compute and data, how do we achieve the best possible return_ $J^*$_?_

-In practice, this problem is hard to answer directly, since the reward scale can make return unpredictable without actually changing the optimal policy at all.
+In practice, this problem is hard to answer directly, since reward transformations can make return unpredictable without actually changing the optimal policy at all.
 Therefore, we’ll consider the dual problem.
 Define **data efficiency** $\mathcal D_J$ and **compute efficiency** $\mathcal C_J$ as the amounts of data and compute needed to achieve performance $J$, respectively.
 Then, the best possible $J^*$ that we can attain given the budget $\mathcal{F}_0$ should be the one where we have used up exactly the allocated budget, i.e., $\mathcal F_0 = \mathcal C_{J^*} + \delta \cdot \mathcal D_{J^*}$.
 So, we can instead estimate $\mathcal D_J$ and $\mathcal C_J$ for multiple $J$, then select the largest $J$ fitting within the budget $\mathcal{F}_0$.
 This results in a different scaling question that we will study in this line of work:

 > _Given a performance threshold_ $J$, _how can we allocate our resources to minimize the budget_ ‍ $\mathcal C_J + \delta \cdot \mathcal D_J$_?_